ch-love/YuZu/roadmap.md

 # Roadmap
 A list of features and distros YuZu will have in the near future but doesn't have currently.

- - [ ] Plasma 6 switch (Plasma 5 will still be available from the legacy build).
+ - [x ] Plasma 6 switch (Plasma 5 will still be available from the legacy build).
  - [ ] Config script (Make customization of the window manager easier with a shell based GUI).
  - [ ] Yterm (Replace Konsole with a better more simple terminal emulator designed just for YuZu).
  - [ ] Create a way to install from the default package manager.